michael105/minilib/doc/minilib.md

               the last result is cached, multiple calls with the same uid will return the cached result.
                (src/userdb/getpwuid.c: 7)

+getusergroups  int getusergroups(const char* user, int maxgroups, int *list);

+               get the supplementary groups for the user uid. does not necessarily contain the primary group, which is given in the passwd entry.
+              This function calls internally setgrent() and getgrent();
+              therefore any iteration with getgrent will be resetted.
+               (src/userdb/getusergroups.c: 8)

 grantpt        int grantpt(int fd);